w3c/automotive/security-privacy-questionnaire.md

 to serve as an
 identifier [[\[OLEJNIK-BATTERY\]]{.underline}](https://www.w3.org/TR/security-privacy-questionnaire/#biblio-olejnik-battery).

-**2.9.
-Do features in this specification enable new script execution/loading mechanisms?**
+## Do features in this specification enable new script execution/loading mechanisms?

 **Answer:**